Strauss-Kahn released after night in French cell

 "If it's shown he had prostitutes come to America and cross state lines in America, he is potentially opening himself to charges under American law," said Christophe Mesnooh, a Paris-based Franco-American lawyer who has no business involvement in the inquiry.

-However, other legal experts said prosecutors tended to resort to the U.S. law in question, the Mann Act, against suppliers and organisers of prostitution enterprises, rather than clients.
+However, other legal experts said prosecutors tended to resort to the U.S. law in question, the Mann Act, against suppliers and organizers of prostitution enterprises, rather than clients.

 "It would be exceedingly rare for anyone who was just a customer to be roped into a federal prostitution prosecution," said Daniel Richman, a former federal prosecutor who is a professor Columbia Law School in New York.